 11. Fewer Problems On Rides

-We discussed earlier the fact that the hardtail mountain bike has fewer components than a full-suspension bike, this means that fewer things can break on a technical ride.
+We discussed earlier the fact that the hardtail mountain bike has fewer components than a full-suspension bike, which means that fewer things can break on a technical ride.
 So the hardtail is more reliable than a full-suspension mountain bike.

 The more complex geometry of the full-suspension bike will increase the chance that something will go wrong and break when you put your bike to a heavier test, the bearings on the back of a full-suspension bike will often squeak if they are not very well lubricated or need replacing.
 This problem is nonexistent on hardtail mountain bikes.